 Unintentional weight loss.

-You feel as if your bowels have not completely emptied.
+Patients will feel as if their bowels have not completely emptied.

-If cancer cells spread to other parts of the body, then the symptoms might include:
+If cancer cells spread to other parts of the body, then the symptoms might include the following:

 Yellowish discoloration of the skin and sclera (jaundice).